WHAT KIND OF WAX DO YOU USE?

 HOW OFTEN SHOULD I GET WAXED?

 Anywhere from every 2-6 weeks depending on your hair growth and the area you are getting waxed.
-I will work with you to figure out the best timing for your individual hair.
+We will work with you to figure out the best timing for your individual hair.
 Guests that wax consistently have the best results as hair grows back finer, softer, less dense, and more slowly.
 Stick with it!

 SHOULD I TRIM BEFORE MY APPOINTMENT?